YusukeHosonuma/SwiftUI-Common/README.md

 ## Links

-- This library is used in the following SwiftUI applications:
+- This library is used in the following:
   - [Swift-Evolution-Browser](https://github.com/YusukeHosonuma/Swift-Evolution-Browser)
   - [E2DC](https://github.com/YusukeHosonuma/E2DC)
 - Document (Japanese):